-'''

-da.psf -- protein structure
+- da.psf protein structure

-smd.namd -- NAMD configuration
+- smd.namd NAMD configuration

-smd.tcl -- Tcl script
+- smd.tcl Tcl script

-par_all27_prot_lipid.prm -- CHARMM parameters
+- par_all27_prot_lipid.prm CHARMM parameters

-smd_ini.pdb -- initial coordinates
+- smd_ini.pdb initial coordinates

-'''

 The simulation is done at a constant temperature of 300 K. The Langevin dynamics scheme is used for the temperature control.
 The Tcl script smd.tcl is used to apply external forces.
 Basically the script does the following.
 One end of the molecule (the N atom of the first residue) is constrained to the origin.
-The other end (the capping N atom at the C-terminus) is constrained to a point that moves along the z-axis from 13 Å to 33 Å with a constant speed of 1 Å/ps.
+The other end (the capping N atom at the C-terminus) is constrained to a point that moves along the z-axis from 13 Å to 33Å with a constant speed of 1 Å/ps.
 So it takes 20 ps for the full extension.
-For the constraints, a harmonic potential with a force constant of 7.2 kcal/mol/Å2 is used.
+For the constraints, a harmonic potential with a force constant of 7.2 kcal/mol/Ų is used.

-Now let's run the simulation, in a Terminal window type:
+Now let's run the simulation:

 '''

-namd2 smd.namd >! da_smd.log
+namd2 smd.namd > da_smd.log

 '''

 The simulation will run on your local machine.
-It will take about one minute.
 The output will be written to the following files:

 '''

-da_smd.log -- standard output
+da_smd.log - standard output

-da_smd.dcd -- trajectory
+da_smd.dcd - trajectory

-da_smd_tcl.out -- Tcl script output
+da_smd_tcl.out - Tel script output

 '''